 When would my bundle of joy arrive?
 I waited with great suspense!
 Finally the package crossed onto the Canadian side of the border, and was

 picked up by Canada Post.
-The home stretch!
+I was on the home stretch!

 To install the IEC socket I needed to cut a bigger hole in the aluminum and rear panel.
 Because Aluminum is